top of page

 IN SPOTLIGHT

-Motivation and Memory: How to Study and Save Time!
+Motivation & Memory: How to Study and Save Time!

 Effective learners not only work hard, they work smart.
 As part of an on-going Year 11 programme called Memory and Mindset, designed by TailoredPractice, Orchard Park Year 11 students participated in the third of series of workshops to both inspire them to succeed as well as teach them, step-by-step, how to revise at home—from the most impactful learning strategies to creating systems to space out their learning.